abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-10-Processes,-Threads-and-Concurrency.md

 **Processes** are programs which typically run *independent* to each other.
 Within these processes, we have **Threads**, which usually work within the same leaps and bounds of a process accessing variables colocated, that is to say written in the same code.

 Java supports threads since JDK 1.
 To define a *thread*, you also define what it has to do, often referred as a *task*.
-This can either be a task which returns something, called a **Runnable**, or something which does some processing, and just returns an exit code, a **Callable**.
+This can either be a task which does not return anything, called a **Runnable**, or something which does some processing, and returns something, a **Callable**.

 ## Define a Task